What is GLP1 that is the key to the new weight loss drug Ozempic and how Yerba Mate Tea could have similar effects and help with fasting.

 By now you may have seen the articles covering the new wonder diabetes drug Ozempic and how its having real positive results for weight loss.
 This article is going to explore briefly how it works and how Yerba Mate can have similar effects and be a beneficial tea for anyone fasting or wanting to lose weight.
-IF Tea combines Yerba Mate, Green Tea and Black Tea as well as several other beneficial ingredients to help with appetite and metabolism.

 Ozempic® acts as a GLP-1 receptor agonist that selectively binds to and activates the GLP-1 receptor, the target for native GLP-1